Oral and Oropharyngeal Cancer: Risk Factors and Prevention

 • Age.
 People older than 45 have an increased risk for oral cancer, although this type of cancer can develop in people of any age.

 • Poor oral hygiene.
 Lack of dental care and not following regular oral hygiene practices may cause an increased risk of oral cavity cancer.
-Poor dental health or ongoing irritation from poorly fitting dentures, especially in people who use alcohol and tobacco products, may contribute to an increased risk of oral and oropharyngeal cancer.
+Poor dental health or ongoing irritation from poorly fitting dentures, especially in people who use alcohol and tobacco products, may contribute to an increased risk of oral and oropharyngeal cancers.
 Regular examinations by a dentist or dental hygienist can help detect oral cavity cancer and some oropharyngeal cancers at an early stage.

 • Poor diet/nutrition.
 A diet low in fruits and vegetables and a vitamin A deficiency may increase the risk of oral and oropharyngeal cancer.
-Chewing betel nuts, a nut containing a mild stimulant that is popular in Asia, also raises a person’s risk of developing oral and oropharyngeal cancer.
+Chewing betel nuts, a nut containing a mild stimulant that is popular in Asia, also raises a person’s risk of developing oral and oropharyngeal cancers.

 • Marijuana use.
 Recent studies have suggested that people who have used marijuana may be at higher-than-average risk for head and neck cancer.